FindoraNetwork/findora-wiki/docs/developers/development_network.md

 # Development Network

+> **NOTE**: We recommend using the newer toolkit [**fn dev**](../development_network_ng.md), this page may be deprecated in future releases.

-This guide walks through how to deploy local blockchain instance[s] for software development and testing purposes.
+This guide walks through how to deploy a local blockchain instance for software development and testing purposes.
 Alternatively, developers can also develop and test on [Anvil Testnet](../Network_Settings.mdx).

 ## 1. Prerequisites